Toggle: English / Spanish

 ApoB100; Apoprotein B100

-Your health care provider may tell you not to eat or drink anything for 4 - 6 hours before the test.
+Your health care provider may tell you not to eat or drink anything for 4 to 6 hours before the test.

 When the needle is inserted to draw blood, you may feel moderate pain, or only a prick or stinging sensation.
 Afterward, there may be some throbbing.